storacha/specs/w3-admin.md

 Get information about a consumer (i.e., a space).

 A consumer MAY be associated with a subscription.
-Customers receive data storage and egress charges for spaces that are consuming their subscriptions.
+Customers are charged data storage and egress fees for spaces that are consuming their subscriptions.

 #### inputs